alexpeterhall/quotes/quotes.md

 "The lust for comfort murders the passions of the soul." - Kahlil Gibran, mystic, poet, and artist (6 Jan 1883-1931) "No one is useless in this world who lightens the burden of it for anyone else." - Charles Dickens, novelist (7 Feb 1812-1870)
 "Freedom isn't secured by filling up on your heart's desire but by removing your desire." - Epictetus "The only man I know who behaves sensibly is my tailor; he takes my measurements anew each time he sees me.
-The rest go on with their old measurements and expect me to fit them." ​— George Bernard Shaw
+The rest go on with their old measurements and expect me to fit them." - George Bernard Shaw
 "The past is to be respected and acknowledged, but not to be worshipped.
 It is our future in which we will find our greatness." - Pierre Trudeau, 15th Prime Minister of Canada (18 Oct 1919-2000)
+"His mother had often said, When you choose an action, you choose the consequences of that action.
+She had emphasized the corollary of this axiom even more vehemently: when you desired a consequence you had damned well better take the action that would create it." - Lois McMaster Bujold, writer (b.
+2 Nov 1949)

 ## Decision Making / Strategy

-"Mimicking the herd invites regression to the mean." - Charlie Munger If you do what everyone else is doing, you shouldn't be surprised to get the same results everyone else is getting.
+"Mimicking the herd invites regression to the mean." - Charlie Munger "If you do what everyone else is doing, you shouldn't be surprised to get the same results everyone else is getting."
 "Many a false step was made by standing still." - Fortune Cookie "If you want to make the wrong decision, ask everyone." - Naval Ravikant "Failing to consider second, and third-order consequences is the cause of a lot of painfully bad decisions, and it is especially deadly when the first inferior option confirms your own biases.
 Never seize on the first available option, no matter how good it seems, before you've asked questions and explored." - Ray Dalio
 "If everything you do needs to work on a three-year time horizon, then you're competing against a lot of people.
 But if you're willing to invest on a seven-year time horizon, you're now competing against a fraction of those people, because very few companies are willing to do that." ― Jeff Bezos
 "Prioritization often matters more than productivity.
 Getting the right things done slowly is still much more effective than getting the wrong things done quickly." - Taylor Pearson
 "Retreat, hell!
 We're not retreating, we're just advancing in a different direction." - Oliver P. Smith - Four Star General - US Marine Corp
-People waste years because they won't waste hours.
+"People waste years because they won't waste hours."
 "A change in perspective is worth 80 IQ points." - Alan Kay, computer scientist (b.
 17 May 1940) "Only when the tide goes out do you discover who's been swimming naked." - Warren Buffet